 - between 0.28m and 1.95m by 2150.

-Sea level rise and inundation risks is highest around tidal lakes and close to larger and more heavily populated coastal river systems.
-This includes areas adjoining the Hunter River, and around coastal lagoons including the Blake Head Lagoon.
+Exposure to sea level rise and inundation risks is highest around tidal lakes and close to areas adjoining Tuggerah Lakes and Brisbane Water; and around the coastal lagoons including from Cockrone to Wamberal.

 Much of this development is only marginally above current high tide levels and is highly vulnerable to sea level rise.

-The Hunter is already subject to coastal hazards such as coastal erosion, shoreline recession and cliff or slope instability risks.
+The Central Coast is already subject to coastal hazards including erosion, shoreline recession and cliff or slope instability risks.

-Areas at Old Bar Beach, Winda Woppa – Jimmys Beach and Stockton Beach are at high immediate risk from coastal hazards.
+Areas at The Entrance North, Hargreaves Beach, Norah Head, Wamberal Beach and Terrigal Beach are at high immediate risk from coastal hazards.
+Houses, infrastructure and community facilities threatened.

-The Hunter is at high risk of bushfire.
-Increases in fuel load, fuel dryness, fire weather and lightning strikes are likely to result in more frequent bushfires.
+The Central Coast is at high risk of bushfire.
+Increases in fuel load, fuel dryness, fire weather and lightning strikes are together likely to result in more frequent bushfires.